 At Business Insurance Service, we understand not just the insurance industry, but the commercial sector too.
-Our brokers have years of experience and expertise in finding tradespeople from across all disciplines the right kind of All-risk insurance protection.
-We’re also specialists in Contract Works insurance, giving both sole traders, SMEs, and large building contractors the protection they need.
+Our brokers have years of experience and expertise in finding tradespeople from across all disciplines the right kind of Contractors’ All Risks and Contract Works insurance cover for tradespeople, giving both sole traders, SMEs, and large building contractors the protection they need.

 Public Liability – this is the one type of insurance cover that every business or trader, regardless of their profession – should have.
 As tradespeople are often working on other people’s property, it’s essential to protect yourself against claims for damage to property or even personal injury compensation.
 It may also be a contractual requirement that you have public liability of a minimum amount (usually cover of at least £2-5million) before a customer will allow you to start work on their premises.

-Bear in mind that CWI can be a very complex type of insurance, so it’s important to talk to an experienced broker when arranging cover.
-CWI can also insure the construction company for any defects found during final testing, or at the time of hand-over/sign-off.
+Bear in mind that Contract Works Insurance can be a very complex type of insurance, so it may be important that you talk to an experienced broker when arranging cover.
+Contract Works Insurance can also insure the construction company for any defects found during final testing, or at the time of hand-over/sign-off.

 - Professional fees incurred in reinstatement of the works

 What is the difference between a Bona-Fide and Labour-only Subcontractor?

 Understanding the differences between labour-only (LOSCs) and bona-fide subcontractors (BFSCs) can protect your construction firm from costly and damaging risks.